ivoyager/ivoyager-changelogs/README.md

 ## Project Changes
 These will break external projects using ivoyager submodule!
 Make changes as needed.
 * The Universe node was moved from the ivoyager submodule to the top level project directory.
-This allows external project to add scenes to the simulator root node.
+External projects can now add scenes to the simulator root node in the editor (before you could do this only by code).
 * [universe.gd](https://github.com/ivoyager/project_template/blob/master/universe.gd) now has the constants that define base SI units.
-This allows external project to change simulator internal representation of values.
+By "externalizing" this, external projects can now change simulator internal representation of values.
 In particular, constant METER determimes the scale of the simulation.

 ## Added
 * New IOManager manages a separate thread for I/O including resource loading and other file reading/writing.
 All functions work on the Main thread if external project sets Global.enable_threads = false.
 Unfortunately, we won't be able to use threads for the Web Planetarium until Godot 4.0.
 (Note: progress bar does not progress in most cases if enable_threads = false.
 I removed it in the Web Planetarium.)